 Amazon’s selling fees can be confusing to merchants who are new to the marketplace.
-We have provided a breakdown of the different kinds of fees structures common to Amazon.
-Keep in mind that Amazon’s fee structures fluctuate, so you should go to Amazon’s website for the latest figures and fee updates.
-In the meantime, we hope to provide you some clarity about how these different fees affect sellers.
+We have provided a breakdown of the different kinds of fee structures common to Amazon, and how these different fees affect sellers.

 What is the commission rate per transaction?

 Amazon’s selling fees vary based on the type of selling account you have—either individual or professional.

 If you have a professional seller account, you will pay $39.99 per month and no individual item fees.
 However, you will still pay referral fees and closing fees.
 If you are an individual seller, you will not pay a monthly subscription fee, but you will pay $0.99 per item sold, plus referral fees by category, and closing fees for media products.